WASIM-360/BlueDucky/README.md

   <img src="./images/duckmenu.png">
 </p>

-ðŸš¨ CVE-2023-45866 - BlueDucky Implementation (Using DuckyScript)
+ CVE-2023-45866 - BlueDucky Implementation (Using DuckyScript)

-ðŸ”“ Unauthenticated Peering Leading to Code Execution (Using HID Keyboard)
+ Unauthenticated Peering Leading to Code Execution (Using HID Keyboard)

 [This is an implementation of the CVE discovered by marcnewlin](https://github.com/marcnewlin/hi_my_name_is_keyboard)